 - older editions of works replaced by later editions

 - obsolescent works in such fields where currency is extremely difficult to maintain, unless the work is being retained as an example of the history of a particular discipline

 - any book badly worn or defaced, which may be replaced.

 Certain types of materials acquired by the Library present additional problems in acquisition or in handling, and it is best that a definite policy concerning these items be established.
 The most important groups are:

 Magazines, journals, or similar serial publications that faculty members wish to suggest for the library may be purchased from library funds.
 Additions to the holdings should be made on the basis of the following criteria:

-- importance of the recommended titles to the curriculum of this College;
+- importance of the recommended titles to the curriculum of this University;

 - ability of the discipline’s students to understand and make use of the materials presented;